bcgov/action-deployer-openshift/README.md

 Pull requests created by Dependabot require their own secrets.
 See `GitHub Repo > Settings > Secrets > Dependabot`.

-# Help / Call to Action
+# Feedback

 Please contribute your ideas!
-We accept issues or pull requests.
+[Issues] and [pull requests] are appreciated.

 Idea: Can anyone test with Kubernetes, which OpenShift is based on?